-As previously confirmed, this DMRB Stage 3 EIA has been undertaken in line with the guidance set out in DMRB Volume 11, Section 3, Part 12 Impact of Road Schemes upon Policies and Plans.
-Specifically, the above assessment illustrates that there is limited conflict with policies and plans in relation to the Proposed Scheme.
-In terms of potential impacts on protected resources such as ecological features and also physical infrastructures, such as heritage assets, a range of appropriate additional mitigation will be incorporated into both the construction and operational phases of the Proposed Scheme.
+As previously confirmed, this DMRB Stage 3 EIA has been undertaken in line with the guidance set out in DMRB Volume 11, Section 3, Part 12 'Impact of Road Schemes upon Policies and Plans'.
+The assessment demonstrates that there is limited conflict with policies and plans in relation to the Proposed Scheme, with the only conflict identified in relation to noise mitigation and where the installation of noise barriers is not feasible at certain locations.
+This is in conflict with Policy 3 of the Cairngorm National Park Local Development Plan.
+This is addressed within 19.4.86 of this Chapter.
+In terms of potential impacts on protected resources such as ecological features and also physical infrastructures, such as heritage assets, a range of appropriate additional specific and general mitigation will be incorporated into both the construction and operational phases of the Proposed Scheme.
 A schedule of committed mitigation measures can be found in Chapter 21.
-These mitigation solutions will be location specific to ensure compliance with a range of relevant policies.
+These mitigation measures will be location specific to ensure compliance with a range of relevant policies.